joshtynjala/building-adobe-air-applications/creating-your-first-air-application/creating-your-first-html-based-air-application-with-dreamweaver.md

     it instead.)

 6. Complete the required fields in the Self-Signed Digital Certificate dialog box.
-You’ll need to enter your name, enter a password and confirm it, and enter a name for the digital certificate file.
+You'll need to enter your name, enter a password and confirm it, and enter a name for the digital certificate file.
 Dreamweaver saves the digital certificate in your site root.